Generic Name: acarbose (ah KAR bose)

-You should not use acarbose if you have inflammatory bowel disease, an ulcer or blockage in your intestines, or cirrhosis of the liver.
-Do not use acarbose if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use Precose if you have inflammatory bowel disease, an ulcer or blockage in your intestines, or cirrhosis of the liver.
+Do not use this medicine if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

-You should not use acarbose if you are allergic to it, or if you have:
+You should not use Precose if you are allergic to it, or if you have:

 inflammatory bowel disease;